privacy777/skillclass/README.md

 ## Features

 - Download all your skillshare courses for free
+- Multiple Links now supported !
+- Auto file-folder creation
+- Simple error handling : will pass if one link is invalid in the list
-- File Names are encoded so you can download them without any errors
+- File Names are encoded so you can download the videos without any errors
 - Easy to use
 - No manual clicks needed.